 - Grab bars installed in showers, tubs, and by toilets

-- Toilet risers to facilitate easier toileting
+- Toilet risers

 - Portable LED light devices which can provide an instant source of bright light

-Invest In Basic Medical Safety Items
+Invest in Basic Medical Safety Items

 Medical alert systems (also called personal emergency response systems) are essential items for senior citizens and help to provide peace of mind to both the wearer and family members as well as fostering an increased level of independence and self-reliance.
 With models available in a vast range of options, there are simple medical alert systems that merely require a push button operation to instantly connect with a 24/7 on-call response center in the event of emergency, accident, or injury.